orsosa/PiPlusAnalysis/README.md

 To compile HAPRAD_CPP it is necessary to have libMathMore in root, to do this libgsl need to be installed and in configure set --enable-gsl-shared
 (make sure configure output is "Checking whether to build libMathMore ... yes")
-It is also necessary to install cernlib package